untillpro/scm4j/scm4j-releaser/README.md

 # Overview

-Tool to manage projects which are represented by a few components, each component has its own repository (multi-repository configuration).
+Tool to manage projects which are represented by many components, each component has its own repository (multi-repository configuration).
 It  detectes changes in repositories, build new components versions and actualize dependency lists.

 # Terms

 - `component`: component has its own repository and can be built and uploaded to some repository
-- `project`: component which can be installed (together with all dependencies) as "a whole", from end-user POV.
+- `project`: has a component and  can be installed (together with all dependencies) as "a whole", from end-user POV
 - `managable dependency`: dependency of any component which is "under control", i.e. can be branched, built and uploaded to a maven repository
 - `mdeps`: file which lists managable dependencies, is located at the root of every repository